denten-books/plain-text/main.md

 published in the United States almost tripled from 2005 to 2009 [@bowker2010].
 All measures point to a drastic expansion of the textual field.

-#### Something does not add up
 Something does not add up.
 As a society we are reading, writing, and publishing more each year.
 With these figures in mind, I ask: What is at risk, literature, or merely one of its many definitions?
+Does the diffusion of the textual field somehow cheapen the literary enterprise of art for art's sake, or protect it?
 What is the source of modern metaphysical anxiety about the status of a literary text?

-#### Thesis 1: Threat of changing material conditions.
+#### Thesis: Lit as material conditions.

 In the 1990s, the ire of the metaphysically disaffected coursed against visual culture and television [@stephens1998, @merrin199].
 A decade later it turned against the internet and computation, which to many threaten the very foundations of humanity and the humanities [@golumbia2009, @marche2012,
-@fish2012].[^ln12-internetet] I will argue here and throughout that the aims of such metaphysical angst are misaligned.
+@fish2012].[^ln12-internetet] My thesis, presented here and throughout, is that the aims of such metaphysical angst are misaligned.
 Reconstructing the physical conditions of textuality reveals profound alienation from the material contexts of knowledge production on the part of readers and authors.
-Although literacy thrives, the very nature of what constitutes a literary text has changed with the advent of new material conditions.
-The changing circumstances threaten to reconfigure modes of literary production, access, and distribution tied to the circulation of paper and ink.
+Although literacy thrives, the very nature of what constitutes a literary text changes with the advent of new material conditions.
+The changing circumstances reconfigure modes of literary production, access, and distribution tied to the circulation of paper and ink.